ctwoolsey/ember-paper-react/README.md

 </RPaperChip>
 ```

 A chip can contain an icon or avatar but not both.
 If an icon and avatar are provided, the icon will be displayed.
+Label can also be passed as an attribute node ```<:label></:label>``` to make HTML rendering easier.

 ## CircularProgress
 ***